AdobeDocs/commerce-admin.en/help/stores-purchase/shopping-assisted-cart-manage.md

    To find the customer record in a hurry, use the [Filters](../getting-started/admin-grid-controls.md) control.

-   In the customer profile under _Personal Information_, the _Last Logged In_ date and time shows that the customer is currently online.
+   In the customer profile under _Personal Information_, the _Last Logged In_ date and time shows that the customer is online.

    ![Customer profile of an online customer](./assets/customer-account-manage-cart.png)<!-- zoom -->